-Pop the champagne!
-Exchange-traded funds, or ETFs, recently celebrated a milestone birthday: January 22, 2018, marked 25 years since the world’s largest ETF made its debut on Wall Street as the first U.S.-listed investment of its kind.
+January 2018 marked 25 years since the world’s largest ETF made its debut on Wall Street as the first U.S.-listed investment of its kind.

-In the quarter-century since, ETFs have experienced massive popularity and growth.
-Last year alone, the total amount of money invested in U.S.-based ETFs increased 34 percent, growing to a record $3.4 trillion by the end of December.
+In the quarter century since, ETFs have experienced massive popularity and growth.
+Between 2016 and 2017, the total amount of money invested in U.S.-based ETFs increased 34 percent, and has continued growing—reaching a record $3.73 trillion by September 2018.

 Back up.
 What’s an ETF again?

 An ETF is a basket of investments that’s often tied to the performance of an underlying index.
 It’s also traded on the exchange, so you can buy or sell it like a stock.

 For example, you can invest in an ETF that tracks the S&P 500, an index often used as a benchmark for the stock market because it includes a significant portion of the market’s total value.
 (It tracks 500 large U.S. company stocks.)
 You can also invest in sector-specific ETFs, which contain stocks of companies in particular segments of the economy—from the communications sector to utilities and health care.